Internet Archive: History

-Cyberattacks
+On July 30, 2026, it was announced that Internet Archive's fundraising had grown by 350% over the last seven years, under Joy Chesbrough's leadership at Internet Archive's philanthropy department.
+Efforts were made to diversify fundraising, by establishing nine different funding channels, such as institutional giving or crowdfunding.
+In addition to general fundraising campaigns, personalized campaigns were created to raise funds for specific Archive projects, according to donor's preferences.
+Among them was the The Web We've Built campaign around 2025's celebrations of the first trillion web pages preserved and accessible on the Wayback Machine.

+On September 10, 2026, Internet Archive announced ATLAS (Access To Local And State government information) program for digital preservation of data from state and local government agencies in the United States, with funding from the Institute of Museum and Library Services.
+Over two years, 100 government and partner institutions will be provided with training and access to Archive-It and Vault services.

+2024 cyberattacks

 During the week of May 27, 2024, the Internet Archive suffered a series of distributed denial of service (DDoS) attacks that made its services unavailable intermittently, sometimes for hours at a time, over a period of several days.
 The attack was claimed on May 28 by a hacker group called SN_BLACKMETA, with possible links to Anonymous Sudan.
 The incident drew a comparison with the 2023 British Library cyberattack, which affected the UK Web Archive.